 Kids can easily make one of the most beautiful Easter egg crafts without needing paint (sometimes it’s nice to stay relatively mess-free).
 No two eggs will turn out exactly alike and each Easter Egg Doily Craft will look intricately decorated like a fancy egg straight out of the book Rechenka’s Eggs.
 If you don’t have the book you should still come craft with us because these eggs will look beautiful added to any Easter decorating you plan on doing.

 See all our Easter Activities Here like How to Dye Eggs with Tissue Paper, Easter Egg Sensory Bag, and Bunny Ear Crown.

 Patricia Polacco was one of my mom’s favorite authors as a kindergarten teacher and I’m so excited my kids are finally old enough to sit through Rechenka’s Eggs (affiliate link) because it’s such a beautiful story!
 The pages share the beauty of a country far away and the tradition of egg decorating that started long ago.
-It’s one of my favorite books by Patricia Polacco because of its sweet message of friendship, forgiveness, and love (seems fitting for Easter).
+It’s one of my favorite books by Patricia Polacco because of its sweet message of friendship, forgiveness, and love (which seems fitting for Easter).
 My kids studied each page in detail and were so excited for Babushka and Rechenka surprise during the last pages of the story.

 Beautiful Easter Egg Doily Craft

-Crafts Paper-affiliate link We like to use cardstock for our crafts because they hold up better and the colors look so nice and bright
+Craft Paper-affiliate link We like to use cardstock for our crafts because they hold up better and the colors look so nice and bright

 Markers (we used Washable Markers-affiliate link)